shashankg7/shashankg7.github.io/index.md

 Hello, thanks for visiting.

-I am currently a 3rd year Ph.D. student at the [IRLab, UvA](http://irlab.science.uva.nl), supervised by [Prof. Maarten De Rijke](https://staff.fnwi.uva.nl/m.derijke/) and [Prof. Harrie Oosterhuis](https://harrieo.github.io/).
+I am a 3rd year Ph.D. student at the [IRLab, UvA](http://irlab.science.uva.nl), supervised by [Prof. Maarten De Rijke](https://staff.fnwi.uva.nl/m.derijke/) and [Prof. Harrie Oosterhuis](https://harrieo.github.io/).
 I am working on the problem of unbiased/counterfactual learning to rank from user interactions.

-My primary areas of interest are machine learning, information retrieval, bandit algorithms, counterfactual evaluation, and learning.
+My primary areas of interest are: machine learning, information retrieval, bandit algorithms, counterfactual evaluation, and learning.

 Previously, I worked as a data scientist with the search team at [Flipkart Internet Pvt.
 Limited, India](https://tech.flipkart.com/data-science/home), where I contributed to various query understanding and product ranking projects.